 Directors are subject to statutory duties to act in the best interests of Unity Trust Bank, which includes avoiding conflicts of interests and declaring interests as appropriate.
 This is also included in the role profile, together with an estimate of the time commitment required.

 The board has reviewed the external directorships of its directors and considered the current position to be appropriate.
 It has been agreed that any director taking on further directorships would notify the board in order for the position to be reviewed.

-Each year, the board undertakes an effectiveness evaluation, normally through the circulation of a questionnaire by the company secretary, who then collates the results.
+The board undertakes regular effectiveness evaluations, normally through the circulation of a questionnaire by the company secretary, who then collates the results.
 Questions seek directors’ views on the effectiveness of the board, such as, the way in which the board works together as a whole and the nature of board debate.
 Directors also answer questions relating to their individual performance.

 Induction and continuing professional development